 Use cases for phone support

 Email is a great communication channel for resolving issues that are not especially pressing or time-dependent.
 Offering support via email allows customers to contact your brand and receive a response at a later time without having to wait around in the meantime.

-While it's still important to provide swift response times when communicating via email, email support provides a little breathing room to your customer service team as well.
+While it's still important to provide swift average response times when communicating via email, email support provides a little breathing room to your customer service team as well.
 Check out Gorgias' solution for email support to get started making the most of this communication channel.